Updated: Mar 8

 Card payments have overtaken cash now in many countries so a POS system is very important as this is how you will probably receive most of your payments.

-I use a company called Izettle to take card payments who offer a range of point of sale systems to meet your business needs, such as card readers which connect to your smartphone or tablet.
+I use a company called Izettle to take card payments that offer a range of point of sale systems to meet your business needs, such as card readers which connect to your smartphone or tablet.

 Ice machines are useful and can save you money in the long run but I wouldn't say they are a necessity.